 As of April 2018, the programme has seen outstanding results with more than 20,000 of Maybank’s staff acquiring higher digital awareness via completing e-learning.
 On top of that, more than 800 of the bank’s managers have acquired the skills to create a learning culture within their teams.

 To expatiate on the results of the programme, Nora said: “We trained the 800-plus managers across Malaysia on how to conduct FutureReady Lab sessions to immediately enable further internalisation and application of learning.
 Subsequently, these managers have conducted FutureReady Lab sessions for over 3,500 staff .
-So we see the cascading effect of equipping managers with the skills to facilitate continuous learning in
+So we see the cascading effect of equipping managers with the skills to facilitate continuous learning in their teams.

 “Additionally, our employees are embracing the need to upskill themselves.
 Over 12,000 staff have been enrolling in various FutureReady lab sessions to learn more about the various FutureReady skill areas.
 This is a positive sign that learning is indeed at the top of their minds besides their day-to-day jobs.”